| Special Rules for Certain Employees

 benefits you receive based on your age, length of service, or prior contributions to the

 plan, even if you retired because of an occupational sickness or injury.
+If part of

 your workers' compensation reduces your social security or equivalent railroad retirement